 - Futures wagers

-What sports will I be able to wager on at New York casinos?
+What sports can I wager on at New York casinos?

 - Professional and college football